 For the “Ten Apples Up On Top!” activity, I make the first letter of my name so big I can’t fit the rest on the line.
 I then draw myself too big and have no room to glue the apples on my head.
 The kids find it funny and it makes them aware of what could go wrong.

-I have extra pages if a child is unhappy with his/her results and wants to try again.
-Tell them that artists often try over and over again until they create a picture that they are pleased with.
+- Have extra pages if a child is unhappy with his/her results and wants to try again.
+Artists often try over and over again until they create a picture that they are pleased with.

 - As this is usually part of a September Apple Unit, students may need help with their names, counting, or printing numbers.